ci1xgk/Fellowship_Webpage/Merewether2-3.md

 #### Preparing the initial conditions files for ACC/FV1 on QGIS

 The Merewether test case has a constant water level of h + z = 17.8 m at the downstream boundary which needs to be set as the initial condition.
-LISFLOOD-FP can read the initial condition as a raster file of either water level (h + z) or water depth (h), with the extension of `.start` as previously explained in [_"Input files and their format
+LISFLOOD can read the initial condition as a raster file of either water level (h + z) or water depth (h), with the extension of `.start` as previously explained in [_"Input files and their format
 "_](https://www.seamlesswave.com/Merewether1-6).
 To generate the initial water level (h + z) raster file using QGIS, the following steps should be applied:

 -	Load the Merewether DEM raster file, named `merewether-0p175m.dem` in the QGIS, as explained in [_"Viewing the DEM data on QGIS"_](/Merewether2-1.md).